-The Company has historically devoted substantially all of its efforts toward research and development and has never earned revenue from commercial sales of its products.
-Management expects to continue to incur additional substantial losses in the foreseeable future as a result of the Company's research and development activities.
-However, the Company believes that its existing cash, cash equivalents and short-term investments of approximately \$50.9 million as of June 30, 2023 will be sufficient to allow the Company to fund its operations for at least 12 months from the filing date of this Quarterly Report, which is inclusive of the primary read out of its Phase 2 clinical trial of LUM-201 in PGHD ("OraGrowtH210 Trial") and OraGrowtH212 Trial, each of which is expected to occur in the fourth quarter of 2023.
-If available liquidity becomes insufficient to meet the Company's obligations as they come due, our future operations will be reliant on additional equity or financing arrangements.
-There can be no assurances that, in the event that the Company requires additional financing, such financing will be available on terms which are favorable to the Company, or at all.
+However, based on the current cash forecast and the Company's dependence on its ability to obtain additional financing to fund its operations in advancing the PGHD program into a Phase 3 trial, the Company concluded that its available cash, cash equivalents and short-term investments as of September 30, 2023 may not be sufficient to fund its operations for at least 12 months from the filing date of this Quarterly Report, and thus substantial doubt exists as to the Company's ability to continue as a going concern.

+If available liquidity becomes insufficient to meet the Company's obligations as they come due, management's plan is to raise additional equity or financing to fund the Company's future operations.
+There can be no assurances that, in the event that the Company requires additional financing, such financing will be available on terms that are favorable to the Company, or at all.
 If the Company is unable to raise additional funding to meet its working capital needs in the future, it will be forced to delay or reduce the scope of its research programs and/or limit or cease its operations.